Pink Floyd live performances: Early performances of "Echoes"

-January 1971 saw the band working on a track in the studio of then unconnected parts whose working title was either "Nothing — Parts 1 to 24" or "Nothing Parts 1–36".
-This song made its live debut under the working title "Return of the Son of Nothing" on 22 April 1971 at Norwich, England and like "Atom Heart Mother" before it, it was a work in progress.
-This was later to be released as "Echoes" on the album Meddle.
+In January 1971 the band was working in the studio on a track of unconnected parts with the working title either "Nothing — Parts 1 to 24" or "Nothing Parts 1–36".
+The song made its live debut under the title "Return of the Son of Nothing" on 22 April 1971 in Norwich, England.
+Like "Atom Heart Mother" before it, it was a work in progress.
+It was later released as "Echoes" on the album Meddle.

-Although announced as "Echoes" on 6 August 1971 at Hakone, Japan, the song was still performed with the additional lyrics at later August gigs.
-The show on 18 September 1971 at Montreux, Switzerland and subsequent shows do not have the additional lyrics.
+The song was announced as "Echoes" on 6 August 1971 at Hakone, Japan, with additional lyrics at later August gigs.
+The show on 18 September 1971 at Montreux, Switzerland and subsequent shows did not have the additional lyrics.
 In 1972, during a German tour, Waters sardonically introduced Echoes as "Looking Through the Knotholes in Granny's Wooden Leg" (a Goon Show reference) on one occasion and "The March of the Dam Busters" on another.
-On another occasion, during a live radio broadcast, Waters had instructed compére John Peel to announce "One of These Days" to the home audience as "A poignant appraisal of the contemporary social situation."
+On another occasion, during a live radio broadcast, Waters had instructed compere John Peel to announce "One of These Days" to the home audience as "A poignant appraisal of the contemporary social situation."

-After the band's Crystal Palace Garden Party performance (London, 15 May 1971), it was discovered that the use of fireworks caused some fishes to die, in a pond directly in front of the stage.
-The band was subsequently pressured to compensate for the damage.
+After the band's Crystal Palace Garden Party performance in London on 15 May 1971, it was discovered that the use of fireworks had killed fish in the lake in front of the stage.